-CHAPTER 4 Configuring Pulse Secure Client on SRX Series Gateways
+Configuring Pulse Secure Desktop Client on SRX Series Gateways

-- Pulse Secure Client and SRX Series Gateways - Pulse Secure Client and Dynamic VPN Configuration Overview
+• Pulse Client and SRX Series Gateways 187 • Pulse Client and Dynamic VPN Configuration Overview 188

-Pulse Secure Client and SRX Series Gateways
+Pulse Client and SRX Series Gateways

 The dynamic virtual private network (VPN) feature of SRX Series gateways simplifies remote access by enabling users to establish Internet Protocol Security (IPsec) VPN tunnels without having to manually configure VPN settings on their endpoints.
-Pulse Secure client for Windows and Pulse Secure client for Mac support dynamic VPN connectivity to SRX Series gateways.
-The VPN settings are part of a Pulse SRX connection.
-Depending on the version of Junos OS on the SRX gateway, you might be able to deploy Pulse to endpoints from the SRX Series gateway through a Web portal.
-An endpoint accesses the SRX Web portal and, after the user is authenticated, Pulse is downloaded and installed.
-The default installation includes a Pulse connection to the SRX Series gateway.
+Pulse Client for Windows and Pulse Client for Mac support dynamic VPN connectivity to SRX Series gateways.
+The VPN settings are part of a Pulse Client SRX connection.
+Depending on the version of Junos OS on the SRX gateway, you might be able to deploy Pulse Client to endpoints from the SRX Series gateway through a Web portal.
+An endpoint accesses the SRX Web portal and, after the user is authenticated, Pulse Client is downloaded and installed.
+The default installation includes a Pulse Client connection to the SRX Series gateway.
 Alternatively, you can create and deploy SRX connections from Pulse Policy Secure and Pulse Connect Secure.
-See the Pulse Secure Supported Platform Guide on Pulse Secure.net for details on the Junos OS versions that are able to deploy Pulse.
+For details on the Junos OS versions that are able to deploy Pulse Client, see the Pulse Secure Supported Platform Guide available from the Pulse Secure website (www.pulsesecure.net).

-To configure a firewall access environment for Pulse clients, you must configure the VPN settings on the SRX Series gateway and create and deploy an SRX connection on the Pulse Secure client.
+To configure a firewall access environment for Pulse Client, you must configure the VPN settings on the SRX Series gateway and create and deploy an SRX connection on the Pulse Client.

-Note: Pulse Secure client for mobile devices can access Pulse Connect Secure only.
+Note: Pulse Client for mobile devices can access Pulse Connect Secure only.

-For SRX Series gateways that cannot deploy Pulse Secure client software, you have the following configuration and deployment options:
+For SRX Series gateways that cannot deploy Pulse Client software, you have the following configuration and deployment options:

 - In an environment that includes Pulse Connect Secure and Pulse Policy Secure, create connections of the type SRX with a target address of your SRX Series Services gateway.
-Users could then install the Pulse Secure client software and the connection configurations by logging in to the Web portal of the Pulse Connect Secure or Pulse Policy Secure and being assigned to a role that installs Pulse Secure client.
-After the installation, the endpoint has the Pulse Secure software and the connection information required to connect to the SRX Series Services gateways. - Install the default Pulse Secure software package, and then have users create new connections that point to the SRX Series gateway.
+Users could then install the Pulse Client software and the connection configurations by logging in to the Web portal of the Pulse Connect Secure or Pulse Policy Secure and being assigned to a role that installs Pulse Client.
+After the installation, the endpoint has the Pulse Client software and the connection information required to connect to the SRX Series Services gateways. - Install the default Pulse Client software package, and then have users create new connections that point to the SRX Series gateway.

 SRX Series gateways supported an earlier access client called Juniper Networks Access Manager.
-You must uninstall Access Manager before you deploy Pulse Secure client to endpoints.
-The Pulse installation program checks for Access Manager.
-If Access Manager is present, the program displays a message instructing the user to uninstall Access Manager before installing Pulse.
+You must uninstall Access Manager before you deploy Pulse Client to endpoints.
+The Pulse Client installation program checks for Access Manager.
+If Access Manager is present, the program displays a message instructing the user to uninstall Access Manager before installing Pulse Client.

 Note: The automatic update feature is supported on Pulse Connect Secure and Pulse Policy Secure servers only.
-SRX gateways do not support automatic Pulse software updates.
+SRX gateways do not support automatic Pulse Client software updates.